Banyule Youth Services

 12. Invoicing

-Whether you’re providing a service or are a small business, invoicing is essential.
-An invoice is a document provided by the person or business to
+Whether you’re providing a service as an individual or as a small business, invoicing is essential.
+An invoice is a document provided by the person

 >